YellowJacketLinux/CPAN-RPM/README.md

 defined on the system building one the RPM spec files in this project.

-The `perl` package __MUST__ have the virtual `perl(:VERSION)` provide defined to the Perl version integer triplet (e.g. `5.8.1` opposed to the float `5.008001`).
+The `perl` package __MUST__ have the virtual `perl(:VERSION)` provide defined to the Perl version integer triplet (e.g. `5.8.1` or `5.40.0` opposed to the float `5.008001` or `5.040`).

 Due to the epoch mess caused by Perl’s use of a float for their version number (pun intended), the `perl(:VERSION)` virtual provide is the *only* way to check the version of Perl in an RPM-compatible way.
-As far as I know, every RPM-based GNU/Linux distribution defines that virtual provides in the RPM package that contains the `%{_bindir}/perl` executable.
+As far as I know, every RPM-based GNU/Linux distribution defines that virtual provide in the RPM package that contains the `%{_bindir}/perl` executable.
 That *should* be part of the LSB standard but the LSB seems to be dead, with no new release since 2015.